dmitry-ivanov/laravel-helper-functions/README.md

     composer require illuminated/helper-functions
     ```

-2. That's it!
-Now you can use any of provided helper functions.
+2. Use any of the provided helper functions.

 ## Available functions